 Next is the Design tab.
 Here you can tweak around with some customization options which will help you change the look and feel of your AMP-enabled pages – yes pages!
 You will be able to apply CSS styling, customize the content, link colors, upload an AMP icon, select default images, and much more.

 Up next is the Analytics section.
 But there is no need to bother about this one as we have already set up Google Analytics earlier.

 Is your AMP-enabled Page or Post ready?

 To answer the highlighted question, you can simply insert the AMP-enabled page or post’s URL in your browser’s address bar followed by ‘/amp’.
 However, a more accurate form of validation can be managed by doing an AMP test.

 Here you will be asked to drop your AMP-enabled page/post’s URL.
 Do this and click Run Test.
 It will show you whether or not your AMP page is running smoothly or not.

 Sometimes, you will be visiting AMP page, you might encounter a 404 error.
 This can happen if your permalinks are not updated.
 To resolve this issue, simply head on over to the settings panel on your WordPress dashboard, go to the permalink, and click Save Changes.
 This will refresh the permalink structure and fix the problem.

 Through Google Search Console you will be able to check how your AMP pages are performing.
 Simply log into your Google Search Console Dashboard, and you will find the AMP section under the Search Appearance option.
 Here you will find all necessary data regarding your AMP webpages/posts.

-It is also here where you will get the option to index your AMP enabled pages and posts.
-While inside Google Search Console, simply select the ‘Submit to Google’ button to submit the URL.
+It is also here where you will get the option to index your AMP-enabled pages and posts.
+While inside the Google Search Console, simply select the ‘Submit to Google’ button to submit the URL.

 Do note; Google will only index your AMP pages if it is linked to your XML sitemap or listed there.